 Located along the Yaowarat Road, Chinatown is a Chinese cultural and commercial hub.
 It is majorly known for its exotic culinary experience of street foods, along with several Buddhist temples, and traditional wooden shops selling Chinese goods.
 It is best to visit Chinatown at night, which is when it is vibrant with neon lights and chaotic fun.

-The Bangkok Chinatown is the largest in the world, and is a haven for tourists to explore the best of Chinese tradition and culture.
-Retaining an authentic, old-world charm, the market stretches along Yaowarat Road and each little alley and side road is filled with shops displaying everything from mouth watering delicacies to clothing, accessories and other traditional trinkets.
-The colorful, bustling aura of the market is hard to resist and the Bangkok Chinatown has remained a favorite of the people over the centuries.
+The Bangkok Chinatown is the largest in the world and is a haven for tourists to explore the best of Chinese tradition and culture.
+Retaining its authentic and old-world charm, the Bangkok Chinatown market stretches along Yaowarat Road, and each little alley and side road is filled with shops displaying everything from mouth-watering delicacies to clothing, accessories and other traditional trinkets.
+The irresistible colourful, bustling aura of the market has remained a favourite of the people over the centuries.